Buddhism in New Zealand: Demographics

 According to the 2006 Census, Buddhism constituted 1.4% of the population of New Zealand.
 It slightly increased to 1.5% in the 2013 census.
 Most of the Buddhists in New Zealand are migrants from Asia with significant New Zealanders converted to Buddhism ranging from 15,000-20,000.
 According to the 2013 census, there are about 58,440 Buddhists in New Zealand.
 The converts to Buddhism is estimated to constitute between 25%–35% of the total Buddhist population in New Zealand.
 The 2018 census counted 52,779 Buddhists in New Zealand.

 Contemporary Society

 According to a Survey done by Victoria University of Wellington in 2019, it was found that New Zealanders believe that Buddhists are the most trusted religious group in New Zealand.
 About 35 per cent of New Zealanders have complete or substantial trust in Buddhists.

 Buddhist temples

-There are many Buddhist temples and centres in New Zealand for New Zealand Buddhists to practice their religion.
-The largest being Fo Guang Shan Temple in Auckland.
-The International Buddhist Centre in Christchurch's Riccarton Road opened in 2007; it was designed by Warren and Mahoney.
+There are many Buddhist temples and centres in New Zealand for New Zealand Buddhists to practice their religion, the largest being Fo Guang Shan Buddhist Temple New Zealand in Auckland.
+Fo Guang Shan Buddhist Temple South Island in Christchurch's Riccarton Road opened in 2007; it was designed by Warren and Mahoney.
 Closed after the 2011 Christchurch earthquake, the temple reopened in August 2016.

-Both Bodhinyanarama Monastery and Vimutti Buddhist Monastery belong to Forest Tradition of Ajahn Chah.
+The Bodhinyanarama Monastery in Stokes Valley, Lower Hutt was established in the 1980s, with the monastery complex constructed in 1992.
+Vimutti Buddhist Monastery was established near Bombay and Ararimu in rural southern Auckland Region in early 2000.
+Both monasteries belong to the Forest Tradition of Ajahn Chah.

+Wat Lao Buddharam in Ōtāhuhu, Auckland, was constructed by Laotian refugees in 1989, and Ratanadipa Buddhist Temple, a Burmese community temple, was established in 2002 by the Auckland Myanmar Buddhist Association.
+As of 2021, there are nine Thai Buddhist temples across the country.